r1pk/filmtab/server/README.md

   }
   ```

-  This event is sent only to users that requested current progress with `video::request_progress` event.
+  This event is sent only to users that requested current progress with `video::request_progress` event and there is at least one other client connected.

 - `chat::message` - chat message received from other user.
   Payload sent with this event is object with `id`, `content`, `createdAt`, `author` fields.